What is an NFT’s rarity?

-For NFTs that are part of a collection eligible for rarity scoring, its rarity ranking is displayed directly on its card and NFT details page.
+For NFTs that are part of a collection eligible for rarity scoring, their rarity ranking is displayed directly on their card and NFT details page.

 By hovering over the rarity rank chip, a tooltip will appear to indicate the source of the rarity score.
 In the following example, the source is Crypto.com NFT’s internal system.

 In the following example, the source is Rarity Sniper.

 In the following example, the source is a creator’s official ranking.